wolfricoz/ageverifier/docs/privacypolicy.md

 * Restricted Access to Management:
 *
-    * Dates of birth are accessible only to the management team of the server.
+    * Dates of birth are accessible only to the management team of the guild.

 ### Accountability for Whitelisted Guilds